 Fremantle Prison is one of Western Australia’s premier cultural heritage sites and tourist attractions.
 It is the state’s only world heritage-listed building and the only world heritage-listed site in the Perth metropolitan region.

-Built by convicts in the 1850s, Fremantle Prison was used as a place of incarceration for 136 years before being decommissioned as an operating maximum security gaol in 1991.
-The empty prison with its solitary cells and gallows is a monument to a system of punishment that is uncomfortably recent.
+Built by convicts in the 1850’s, Fremantle Prison was used as a place of incarceration for 136 years before being decommissioned as an operating maximum security gaol in 1991.

-In addition to its guided tours, Fremantle Prison also features exhibitions in the Prison Gallery, interpretive Visitor Centres, an onsite cafe and an award-winning gift shop.
+In addition to its guided tours, Fremantle Prison also features exhibitions in the Prison Gallery, interpretive Visitor Centre, an onsite cafe and an award-winning gift shop.

 Concession prices also apply (approximately 15 per cent off).